LOOSE-LIPS/loose-lips-2.0/src/routes/blog/turk-fins-hearty-dance-tales/index.md

 author: 100
 banner: []
 description: >-
   gyargh, ok ok ok, what time is it?
-FUCK it&#39;s 2pm no wayyyy wow I really went hard at that zoom party last night, I think I might have shown my weed collection to a bunch of my colleagues, ah well twas all in good spirit.
+FUCK it;s 2pm no wayyyy wow I really went hard at that zoom party last night, I think I might have shown my weed collection to a bunch of my colleagues, ah well twas all in good spirit.
 Those same good spirits are the type I like [...]Read More...
 published: true